atjohnfeng/Array-Match/README.md

 to execute with the argument card passed in.
 Cards like pop and shift will allow players to keep the card that was removed from the board, creating a more unique and complicated layer to later levels.

+## Functionality and MVPs ##

+In **Array-Match**, players will be able to:

+1) Revisit any game level previously completed.
+2) Restart any level in which the player made a mistake.
+3) Combine method and argument cards to manipulate the board and solve puzzles.
+4) Receive a score based on how quickly they completed the level.

+In addition, this project will include:

+1) An instructions guide on how to play the game..
+2) A production README.